Fortunatus (book): North Africa

 A version from Kabyle, Ahmed, le fils du charbonnier, is related to the ATU 566 cycle.
 A second variant (Die kostbaren Eier) was collected by German archeologist Leo Frobenius.

 A variant from Egypt (Histoire du musicien ambulant et de son fils) was collected by Guillaume Spitta-Bey in the 19th century and classified by scholar Hasan M. El-Shamy as belonging to the ATU 566 tale-type.
 Professor Hasan El-Shamy also states the tale type is distributed throughout Egypt, such as in a New Valley variant where the objects are a magic carpet, a tray and a stone, and the fruits, in two versions, are dates and carrots.

 West Africa

 Anthropologist Elsie Clews Parsons collected an untitled variant from the Cape Verde Islands that she dubbed Horns from Figs, where the soldier uses the magical objects to kill the princess and the royal family and make himself king of the realm.

 East Africa

 In a variant from East Africa, written down by linguist Carl Velten, protagonist Mohamedi obtains cucumbers that grow horns.

 In a Swahili variant, The Magic Date Trees, one of two brothers, seduced by a charming woman, is robbed of all his fortune by the woman and abandoned in an island.
 There, he finds two date trees whose fruits cause the appearance of tusks on one's face.

-Literary reworkings

-Italian poet Guido Gozzano wrote a fiaba (tale) titled I Tre Talismani, where three brothers are given the magical items by their father.

-Czech author Jan Werich wrote a literary treatment of the legend, named Tři veteráni ("Three old soldiers"), in his book Fimfárum.
-The tale was later adapted into a movie with the same name in 1983.